 So in the past 2 weeks, I had some persimmons almost rotting all at the same time.

-makes you think- what is happening here? but- questions aside- I just cut them to reasonable pieces and froze half of them, and pureed the other half and froze in my silicone ice cube tray.(as shown in picture).
+makes you think- what is happening here? but- questions aside- I just cut them into reasonable pieces and froze half of them, pureed the other half, and froze in my silicone ice cube tray.(as shown in the picture).

-When I make my smoothy dessert, I pt 1.5 frozen banana, 1/2 cup of water, 1 tbsp of protein powder, (vegan), and if I have another frozen fruit- preferably not these costly berries, but simple seasonal fruit that was not eaten on time and was left behind to deal with life’s injustice- then great. if I have no other fruit then I add a tbsp of organic carob powder, which I bought on my regular online supermarket, is 1/2 the price of organic cacao powder, and tastes quite the same- a chocolaty flavor. kind of anyway.the health benefits are quite similar too.
+When I make my smoothy dessert, I pt 1.5 frozen bananas, 1/2 cup of water, 1 tbsp of protein powder, (vegan), and if I have another frozen fruit- preferably not these costly berries, but simple seasonal fruit that was not eaten on time and was left behind to deal with life’s injustice- then great. if I have no other fruit then I add a tbsp of organic carob powder, which I bought at my regular online supermarket, is 1/2 the price of organic cacao powder and tastes quite the same- a chocolaty flavor. kind of anyway. the health benefits are quite similar too.

 Another thing I made with the pureed persimmons, is this:

 GF+V no refined sugar + packed full of protein persimmon oatmeal cookies.